-Intersection spacing on, and access to, declared arterial roads requires VicRoads authorisation.
-Access to these roads will be in accordance with VicRoads requirements, having regard to the Austroads Guide to Traffic Management Part 5A, Austroads Guide to Road Design Part 4A and the Victorian Planning Provisions.
+Intersection spacing on, and access to, declared arterial roads requires Department of Transport and Planning (DPT) authorisation.
+Access to these roads will be in accordance with DTP requirements, having regard to the Austroads Guide to Traffic Management Part 5A, Austroads Guide to Road Design Part 4A and the Victorian Planning Provisions.
 Developers are encouraged to discuss access to arterial roads with VicRoads prior to making a planning application for any relevant Development.